machuangtao/CC4LO-RDB/README.md

 # Consistency checking for ontology learning from Relational Database (CC4OL-RDB)

-This is a graph-based intermediate model that represent the semantics of RDB and the spcifications of learned ontologies.
+This is a graph-based intermediate model that represent the semantics of RDB and the specifications of learned ontologies.
 - The graph-based intermediate model is encoded by SMV program.
 - The specifications of learned ontologies is formalzied by CTL formula.